 The proposed NIP listing represents a restricted group in comparison to current arrangements under the National COVID-19 Vaccination Program (NCVP).
 The proposal did not request NIP listing for instances for which ATAGI has recommended to “consider” a dose based on individual risk-benefit assessment.

-A summary of matters addressed by the sponsor’s proposal is presented in .
+A summary of matters addressed by the sponsor’s proposal is presented in Table 25.